 For the longest time to achieve passwordless login on a server I was doing the following:

-• manually connected to the server
+- manually connected to the server

-• created the authorized_keys file inside that directory and pasted the contents of previously copied public key
+authorized_keysfile inside that directory and pasted the contents of previously copied public key - crucial step was to set the correct permissions:

 But as with many things, there’s a script for that!
 It’s named ssh-copy-id and it’s part of the openssh package.
-Copying the public key to a server myserver is as easy as doing this:

 ssh-copy-id user@myserver